afontcu/awesome-learning/README.md

 _Disclaimer #2_: There is no order or priorities.
 Read the whole thing :D

 _Disclaimer #3_: I know some resources and categories are overlapping.
 I know.
-I'm not trying to start a fire by splittind Agile and Software Crafting.
+I'm not trying to start a fire by splitting Agile and Software Crafting.

 ---